All Episodes

 We have a real challenge to have LA be the leading city of change in America as we approach the 21st century.

-This jury verdict, I think, is demonstrating uh that a good case can be made for diversity in the jury system.
+This jury verdict, I think, is demonstrating that a good case can be made for diversity in the jury system.

-And frankly, these jurors, I think, have uh gone through a very traumatic and difficult period, uh, marked by a series of missteps, but they have demonstrated that they were able to come together and the course of the proceedings was unjust.
+And frankly, these jurors, I think, have gone through a very traumatic and difficult period, marked by a series of missteps, but they have demonstrated that they were able to come together.

-The trial judge was extraordinarily unfair throughout the situation, and yes, we missed the bullet by a couple of inches, but those boys very well could have been locked up for life, and it's a process that I have a complaint with.
+And yes, we missed the bullet by a couple of inches, but those boys very well could have been locked up for life.

 You have some type of constructive justice system in America.

-And um that's the bottom line.
+And that's the bottom line.

-But sense the message that I think that justice is being served, you know, through the Rodney King trials and stuff.
+But since the message that I think that justice is being served, you know, through the Rodney King trials and stuff, I think that it was evenly distributed.

-All of that is a hundred percent wrong.
+All of that is 100% wrong.

 Nobody gets it.

-Nobody knows what this was all about, and nobody knows how the justice system has been corrupted here.
+Nobody knows how the justice system has been corrupted here.

 Nobody knows Reginald Denny is doing what he's doing for one of two reasons.